matfantinel/fantinel.dev/src/routes/(blog-article)/blog-development-sveltekit/+page.md

 </CodeBlock>

-### Blog Post Page / Dynamic Routing

-But what about the blog post page?
-Well, that one is a special case.
-If you look at the URL loaded right now, you'll see that it is specific to this blog post.
-However, that doesn't mean there is one folder for each blog post on the routes directory.

-You see, every blog post page is the same one, however its content is loaded based on the URL it receives.
-To achieve this, I used SvelteKit's dynamic routing with a folder called `[slug]`.
-The brackets indicate that the route might be dynamic, and whatever URL comes in, it will be caught by this folder (unless it's caught by explicit routes like /blog shown above).
-Not only that, but that part of the URL will be accessible in the page as a parameter (called, in this case, _slug_).
-This parameter allows the page to know which blog post to display.
+### Layout Groups

-However, there's still an extra step I wanted to take.
-Blog posts only have their own content, but I wanted to add a few extra things on the page that weren't present in the main `+layout.svelte` file, like the post title and related posts at the bottom.
+Having a `+layout.svelte` file is a great way to avoid re-writing the same base layout multiple times.
+However, sometimes you might want to have a different layout for a group of pages.
+For example, I wanted the blog posts to have some extra elements that the rest of the pages didn't have, like a title and related posts at the bottom.

 For that, I used a **[layout group](https://kit.svelte.dev/docs/advanced-routing#advanced-layouts-group)**, defining that the post page shouldn't use the main layout, but instead have its own.

 To create a layout group, I've created a folder inside of `routes` with the name of the new layout `blog-article`, wrapped in parentheses to indicate it uses its own layout.
 The routes directory ended up like this: